Footwear care guide.

-It should be noted that most brands will have their own set of care instructions.
-If these are available, you should follow them as they will be speciific to the materials used to construct the footwear.
+To note, most brands will have their own set of care instructions.
+If these are available, you should follow them as they will be specific to the materials used to construct the footwear.

 As mentioned earlier, footwear brands have different manufacturing methods, as well as material preferences.
 For this reason, there may be delicate parts of your footwear that are not meant to be submerged completely in water.

 The washing machine is therefore bad practice in our opinion, even on a gentle cycle.
 What’s more is that if your shoes do come out without breaking apart, the shape may become distorted, which will have a direct impact on your feet.

 For the majority of footwear, the safest way to clean it is to wipe off any dry dirt and grime with a soft horsehair brush.
 Be gentle, and take extra precautions with delicate materials like suede.

 Once you are left with just the dried stains, take a damp cloth and wipe them.
 You can use cleaning solutions, but make sure that they are suitable for delicate surfaces and will not react with the material.

 After cleaning, allow the footwear to dry naturally.
 Avoid using any heat sources, as it will damage the material and distort the shape.

 How you store your footwear will obviously depend on your personal living situations, but there are things that should be considered when putting your footwear away.